Omnicoin-Project/omnicoin-wallet/README.md

-Welcome to _omnicoin Wallet_, a standalone omnicoin payment app for your Android device!
+Welcome to _Omnicoin Wallet_, a standalone omnicoin payment app for your Android device!

 This project contains several sub-projects: